Electric vehicle conversion: Elements of a conversion

 Almost any vehicle can be converted to electric.
 Many people prefer to pick a vehicle that is light and aerodynamic in order to maximize distance traveled per battery charge.
 There must also be adequate room and load capacity for batteries.

-The battery pack, which provides a source of electrical power.
-The most commonly available and affordable batteries are lead-acid flooded type.
-Next are the AGM (absorption glass mat) sealed maintenance-free batteries, a little more powerful and expensive.
-Then there are the more exotic batteries like Ni-MH and Li-ion; more difficult to find but light and longer-lasting, maintenance-free, and much more expensive.
-The new lithium batteries are showing some promise for EVs in the near future.
+The battery pack provides a source of electrical power.
+The most commonly available and affordable batteries are lead-acid flooded type, followed by AGM (absorption glass mat) sealed maintenance-free batteries, Ni-MH and Li-ion.

 The charger which restores energy to the batteries (which may be mounted within the vehicle or at a special charging station at some fixed location).

 The power controller, which regulates the flow of energy between the battery and the electric motor(s), controlled by an electronic throttle.

 One or more electric motors and their mechanical attachment to the driveline.

 Power conductors connecting the battery, controller, and motor(s).

 Accessory equipment to power auxiliary equipment such as power brakes and heating system.

 Control circuitry and equipment to allow control and interlocking of the various components.

 Instrumentation specific to the operation and maintenance of the conversion.

+An EV conversion typically involves 10 main components: the battery pack, the battery management system (BMS), the motor controller, the electric motor, the onboard charger, the DC-DC converter, the contactor and high-voltage junction box, the Hall-effect throttle, the thermal management system, and the wiring harness with high-voltage cabling.